-(a) GSA Form 300, Order for Supplies and Services, is a multipurpose form used for purchases of supplies or services, orders under existing contracts or agreements, and orders from required sources of supplies and services.
-All clauses, terms and conditions applicable to the type of order, which are not included in the underlying contract, shall be incorporated in the order.
-Clauses can be incorporated by reference or in full text.
-See GSA Order, Guidance on Use of the Credit Card for Purchases (CFO 4200.1), for forms required for purchase card actions.
+(a) GSA Form 300, Order for Supplies and Services, is a multipurpose form that may be used for purchases of supplies or services, orders under existing contracts or agreements, and orders from required sources of supplies and services.
+Terms and conditions applicable to the order, which are not included in the underlying contract, shall be incorporated in the order.